Fisher Investments Review

 Robo-advisors are computer algorithms that create portfolios based on your age, investment horizon, and future objectives.

-If you have a larger net worth or are nearing retirement and want to take a hands-off approach, you should probably consider using a financial advisor.
+However, if you have a larger net worth or are nearing retirement and want to take a hands-off approach, you should probably consider using a financial advisor.

 Final verdict